ashubham/webshot-factory/README.md

 - `Webshot-factory` creates a number of headless-chrome worker instances which take screenshots in round robin.
 Thus, can be horizontally scaled to provide good throughput.
 - Includes a debug status page to monitor the worker instances.
 - Can be used for batch report generation.
-- Or to take a number screenshots in general.
+- Or to take a number of screenshots in general.

 ## Installation